shovansarkarece/Group-5b_1-Power-BI_Agile_25_26/Sprint_2/Hub/PowerBI_Dashboard_1_Guide.md

 2. You'll see a blank white canvas - this is where you build your dashboard!

 # 📄 PAGE 1: HR & Workforce Overview
+## Add a Card Visual (Total Employees):
+1. Look at the Visualizations panel on the right side
+2. Find and click the "Card" icon (looks like a rectangle with "123" inside)
+3. An empty card appears on your canvas